rickwassing/cicada-develop/docs/README.md

 -   **Rick Wassing**, Woolcock Institute of Medical Research, The University of Sydney, Australia - _Initial work_

+> ### Your help is more than welcome!
+>
+> I am a neuroscientist, foremost, and not a software developer.
+Although I have ample experience in Matlab and other coding-languages, and I have coded Cicada to the best of my abilities, it may not be the most efficient way the software could have been written.
+I would be very grateful for anyone who'd like to contribute to Cicada.

 ## License

 ![Creative Commons License](https://i.creativecommons.org/l/by-sa/4.0/80x15.png) This work is licensed under a [Creative Commons Attribution-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-sa/4.0/).